 Since the FIFO contains valid data, the SPI Master initiates a SPI transaction.

 All the data from the FIFO is read by the SPI Master and sent to the SPI Slave.
-Meanwhile, the SPI Slave sends default data, that is ignored by the Message Pack Decoder.
+Meanwhile, the SPI Slave sends default data, which is ignored by the Message Pack Decoder.

 When the entire SPI Message has been sent, the FIFO empties.
 In case of RAM write or Configuration commands, the Master Host doesn't wait for confirmation.
 The SPI Master ends the transaction, and we go directly to stage 11.